Twixter

 Twixter is a neologism that describes a new generation of young adults in the United States and other industrialized countries who are trapped, in a sense, betwixt (between) adolescence and adulthood.
 This Western neologism is somewhat analogous to the Japanese term parasite single.
-The Twixter phenomenon was discussed in Time magazine in 2005.
+The Twixter phenomenon was discussed in the 2005 issue of Time.

 Behavior

 Twixters are typically young adults who live with their parents or are otherwise not independent financially.
 If they are employed, they often have unsteady and low-paying jobs.
 They may have recently left university or high school, or recently embarked on a career.

 Media coverage

-Time published an article called "Twixter Generation: Young Adults Who Won't Grow Up", about Twixters in January 2005, putting this relatively obscure demographic in the spotlight.
+Time published an article titled "Twixter Generation: Young Adults Who Won't Grow Up" in January 2005, putting this relatively obscure demographic in the spotlight.
 The article focused on upper- and middle-class Twixters whose parents could support them.
 The article made no distinction between people who lived on their own with their parents' help and people who lived with their parents, nor did it mention lower-class Twixters similar to NEETs and freeters in other societies.